 Back to the NHS

-I wish and hope other services inside healthcare and within other industries learn from their example.
+I hope other services inside healthcare and within other industries learn from their example.